alphagov/gds-boxen/README.md

 Open a new terminal, `boxen --env` to confirm.

-- Create a personal module to define what you want on your Mac See [the documentation in the `modules/people`](modules/people/README.md) directory for creating per-user modules that don't need to be applied globally to everyone.
+- Create a personal module to define what you want on your Mac.
+See [the documentation in the `modules/people`](modules/people/README.md) directory for creating per-user modules that don't need to be applied globally to everyone.
   You will probably want to: